Executive Chairman, Interim CEO, Lean Enterprise Institute

 Zack speaks nationally on a broad array of topics including organizational culture development, high-impact innovation, post-disaster recovery and leadership.
 His work has been featured in Newsweek, US News & World Report, The Wall Street Journal and Washington Post.

 Before founding SBP, Zack was an E. Barrett Prettyman Teaching Fellow at the Georgetown University Law Center.
 He ran an indigent criminal defense practice in Washington, DC.
-One of his most meaningful victories was freeing a man who served
+One of his most meaningful victories was freeing a man who served 23 years for a murder that he did not commit.

 Head of IT for the Digital Channels, ING